japila-books/spark-structured-streaming-internals/docs/demo/current_timestamp.md

+---
+hide:
+  - navigation
+---

-== Demo: current_timestamp Function For Processing Time in Streaming Queries
+# Demo: current_timestamp Function For Processing Time in Streaming Queries

 The demo shows what happens when you use `current_timestamp` function in your structured queries.